-A pace at trot and canter in which the stride, frame and phase of suspension are longer than in the working pace, but the degree of uphill balance required in the medium pace is not expected.
-The tempo remains nearly the same as in the working pace.
+A variation of trot and canter in which the stride, frame and phase of suspension are longer than in the working gait, but the degree of uphill balance required in the medium is not expected.
+The tempo remains nearly the same as in the working gaits.